Azure/data-api-builder/docs/views-and-stored-procedures.md

 **ATTENTION**: Only the first result set returned by the stored procedure will be used by Data API Builder.

 Please note that **you should configure the permission accordingly with the stored procedure behavior**.
-For example, if a Stored Procedure create a new item in the database, it is recommended to allow only the action `insert` for such stored procedure.
+For example, if a Stored Procedure create a new item in the database, it is recommended to allow only the action `create` for such stored procedure.
 If, like in the sample, a stored procedure returns some data, it is recommended to allow only the action `read`.
 In general the recommendation is to align the allowed actions to what the stored procedure does, so to provide a consistent experience to the developer.

 ### REST support for stored procedures